The Heartbreaking Tale of a Bicol Lullaby

-Oh mama, mama didn’t you you see?
+Oh mama, mama don’t you see?
 My brother is gasping for lack of air!
 If I know then what I know now, oh mama, mama I would declare……

 Take him quick to the doctor near even in the darkest of nights and dangerous tide; nothing to deter you for your baby, my brother, so dear…..